 – There are drinking fountains near the administration building, the Matsuura Sister City Garden, the playground, and the Forest Arbor Garden.

-– You are welcome to bring your dogs for a relaxing walk, but they must be on the leash at all times.
+– You are welcome to bring your dogs for a relaxing walk, but they must be on a leash at all times.
 There are no off-lead areas.
 Dogs aren’t allowed to swim in the lagoon, however much they might like to, to protect the habitat and breeding areas of a great variety of birds and other wildlife.
 Doggy bags are provided at the entrances.

 – Bike riding is allowed, but remember to slow down as paths are shared by many other people.
 There are “no bicycle’ signs in some areas, where you must walk your bike rather than ride it.